rundeck/rundeck/docs/en/08-integration/01-chapter9.md

 control versioning for the anvils resource model.
 Acme is a [subversion] user and installed [viewvc] to give web access to the repository.

-First, the current resources.xml is added to the repsotitory and committed:
+First, the current resources.xml is added to the repository and committed:

     svn add resources.xml http://svn.acme.com/ops/anvils/resources.xml
     svn commit -m "added resource model for anvils" resources.xml